melih0132/melih0132/README.md

 ## 🎯 Current Focus

 - Building a portfolio of full-stack web applications
-- Developing game prototypes using Unity as a hobby
+- Developing game with phaser
 - Contributing to open-source projects
 - Expanding knowledge in cloud technologies